accord-net/framework/CONTRIBUTING.md

 _\* Unless you can guard those sections using conditional compilation clauses (i.e. ```#if NET35```) and either exclude those code sections from the .NET 3.5 / Mono 4.0 builds or provide specific (possibly non-optimal) implementations for those platforms.
 Please take a look at the Accord.Compat namespace for help in filling missing functionality from higher platform versions if you run into any of those cases._

+## Use Visual Studio's default code format

+If possible, please use the same code formatting style as the default format offered by Visual Studio.
+This is the style that Visual Studio will format your code with when pressing Ctrl+E, D while in the editor.